Flexible Work Guidelines and Resources

 Supervisors can review the Supervisors Planning Template (.docx) for suggested questions and considerations to help ensure a consistent decision process.

-Workstations, supplies, and equipment
+Workstations, Supplies, and Equipment

 Yes.
 To efficiently use on-campus workspace and grant flexibility requests from employees, units may create shared workspaces as a condition of a hybrid schedule.